TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 We can use a function from an external package by following the below steps.
 1. Locate the package path via pkg.go.dev.
-2. Import the package in our Go file.
-Do should add the package as a requirement to the `go.mod` file and produce a `go.sum` file for module authentication.
+2. Import the package into our Go file.
+Go should add the package as a requirement to the `go.mod` file and produce a `go.sum` file for module authentication.
 3. Run `go mod tidy` to install the package's latest version to the system.

+### Exported name

+A name is exported if it begins with a capital letter.
+For example, `Pi` is exported from the `math` package and can be accessed via `math.Pi`.

 ## Memory management